meltoner/agrofelis/README.md

 The processing elements of the system are modularised systems composed of Arduino or ESP32 modules connected with their relevant sensors and actuators acting on real time adaptations while being orchestrated via a Jetson Nano GPU running on Linux and using the ROS2 protocols and Web Sockets allowing implementation for interconnecting existing and future components.
 A high speed camera connected to the Jetso Nano enables the vision modality that is supported by a Coral AI accelerator, enabling machine vision tasks on edge.
 A high throughput disk (250 MB/s read/write) equips the system with 128GB of storage, enabling the robot to record and recall a sufficient amount of offline and online data.

-The Project implements moreover a two degrees of freedom actuator rotating base, for attaching a thermal pulse jet fogger, attached on top of the robotic vehicle.
+The project implements moreover a two degrees of freedom actuator rotating base, for attaching a thermal pulse jet fogger, attached on top of the robotic vehicle.

-The system, in addition to its wire-full infrastructure, supports Bluetooth connectivity for closeby wireless attachments, WiFi for nearby controllers, mobile phones and / or modules, as well as a 2km digital wireless transceiver.
-A long range digital remote control / transceiver is also developed powered by an ESP32, a TFT monitor, joysticks and a lipo rechargeable battery.
+The system, in addition to its wire-full infrastructure, supports bluetooth connectivity for closeby wireless attachments, Wi-Fi for nearby controllers, mobile phones and/or modules, as well as a 2km digital wireless transceiver.
+A long range digital remote control/transceiver is also developed powered by an ESP32, a TFT monitor, joysticks and a lipo rechargeable battery.

 Additional sensors employed by the system include GPS, accelerator, compass, temperature, distance, current, voltage, sensors as well as servos, stepper drivers and power modules.
 An underlying IOT service allows the deployment of new firmware for the system's individual components and its behavioral functions, access to its real time and recorded data.